Welding-testing

 An Article on Extensometers was published in the July 2006 Issue of Practical Welding Letter No. 36.
 To read the article click on PWL#036.

-Do you need a fancy Lab. for testing?
+Do you need a fancy Lab. for Welding-testing?

-In house Welding-testing or outside?
-If it is performed with simple testing instruments, (like tensile testing of spot weld coupons) and if it is routine and repetitive you may gain time from testing with some simple instrument and getting the answer on the spot, so that you may easily reweld and retest.
+If it is performed in house with simple testing instruments, (like tensile testing of spot weld coupons) and if it is routine and repetitive you may gain time.

 Simple testing...